kajahno/ansible-tutorial/docs/sources/md/tutorial/1_playbook.md.txt

 #### Simple inventory file

-The playbook we are going to create needs an inventory file, therefore we will create a tiny one and put the minimun content (this will be covered better in the next chapter).
+The playbook we are going to create needs an inventory file, therefore we will create simple one for now (this will be covered better in the next chapter).

 * Create the inventor file:
     ```bash